marimo-team/marimo/docs/guides/tests.md

-[`pytest`](https://docs.pytest.org/en/stable/), a popular testing framework for Python, will run all the tests in `test_notebook.py` and show you the results.
-For example the following notebook:
+[`pytest`](https://docs.pytest.org/en/stable/), a popular testing framework for Python, will run all the tests in `test_notebook.py` and show you the results. pytest detects tests by looking for functions that start with `test_`, so renaming your cell `test_*`, will automatically make it testable.
+For example, the following notebook:

 ```python
 # content of test_notebook.py